25 Superhero Movies That Are Worse Than Batman and Robin

 Catwoman (2004)

-If you thought things couldn’t get bad enough with DC with Steel, then oh boy Catwoman surely deserve a seat at that table!
+If you thought things couldn’t get bad enough with DC with Steel, then oh boy Catwoman surely would love to have word with you!
 What is there to say about this movie that hasn’t already been said?
 It’s a complete trainwreck from top to bottom!
 The direction is wrong, the writing is atrocious, the dialogue is a joke, the CGI is painfully unfinished, the costume design is some of the worst ever put to film, the pacing is so slow that it makes it 104 minute long runtime feel like 104 hours and it doesn’t even come close to capturing the spirit of it’s title character or her source material.
 Poor Halle Berry tries to make it all work but everything else lets her down badly.
 It really sucks that for a long while, this was really the best that Hollywood could come up with in making female-led superhero movies.

 At least it gave us this glorious Razzie acceptance speech from Halle Berry herself!